 Every website needs updating every two or three years.
 The technology changes, the styles in web design change, and your business probably changes enough in that length of time that you need updates in content and images, if not in style.

-We’re getting ready for our own redesign, since this website has been essentially unchanged since we converted to WordPress two and a half years ago.
+We’re getting ready for our own redesign, and it’s high time since we’ve had the current design for seven years now.
 A lot of things have changed in our business, and while we still love the website, the look is certainly not up to the minute any longer.

 I’d like to invite you to join us in our process.
 The way we approach our own redesign — when we do so many redesigns for other companies — might prove useful for you if you’re thinking about going through the same process yourself.

 Our first step is brainstorming.
 Brainstorming about a web redesign — or initial design — can be great, bringing in lots of different ideas and perspectives.
 It can be an exciting, team-building opportunity for your company, and one that lets you think more deeply about your business and your customers.

 It can also be a pain, as you try to fit together too many disparate ideas and get bogged down in discussions that go nowhere, or — worse yet — end up with a camel of a website.